-Offers are made in line with the entry requirements specified above and demonstration via the application form of a strong interest in Biological Sciences.
-The reference is also taken into account.
+Offers are made in line with the entry requirements specified above and demonstration via the application form of a strong interest in Biochemistry.
+The reference provided as part of the application is also taken into account.

-19. Methods for evaluating and improving the quality and standards of teaching & learning
+Methods for evaluating and improving the quality and standards of teaching and learning